Jaclyn Dionne

 “The more I learned, the more I realized that I needed to learn.
 Some days (still) it’s a daunting task to take the skill of painting and make it mine.” says Dionne of her studies.

-While her current work is pushing into abstracted impressionism, Dionne’s studies have been mainly focused on impressionistic representative art.
+While her current work hurdles the line between abstracted impressionism and impressionism, Dionne’s art studies have been mainly focused on impressionistic representative art.
 When asked about the abundance of flowers, Dionne says,

 “I have no idea where all these florals have come from – I suppose from the music.
 I honestly thought my direction would be landscape painting.
 But left to my own imagination and with music bouncing around my head, flowers are what have escaped this crazy brain of mine.”